tm-craggs/city-deardata/README.md

 # #CreativeCoding2024

-This is my final submission for #CreativeCoding 2024 at City, University of London.
+This is my final submission for the **#CreativeCoding2024** activity at City, University of London.

-**#CreativeCoding** involves:
+### The Activity 💡:

+This acticvity involved:

 📊 Data collection, design experiments and reflection